OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 1. In your **Resource group** click **{{Create, Web App}}**
 2. Create a Windows Node Application under runtime stack and operating system.
 3. Take note of your Azure app name.
-This will be your address: [your-site].azurewebsites.net
+This will the address of your web application: [your-site].azurewebsites.net
 4. Once the web app is setup, route the path of the web application to default to the home path by navigating to **{{Configuration, Path Mappings, Virtual applications and directories}}**
 5. Set the Physical path to ```site\wwwroot\guide``` and the Virtual Path to ```/```